-Some time ago, I wrote of my beginning attempts at Norwegian genealogical research, attempting to find Hans Christensen Loe, my great-grandfather’s birth and baptism in Norway.
+Some time ago, I wrote of my beginning attempts at Norwegian genealogical research, attempting to find the birth and baptism of Hans Christensen Loe, my great-grandfather, in Norway.
 This included a fruitless attempt in Salt Lake City at the Family History Library.

 I was getting nowhere fast, until I discovered that the National Archives of Norway (Arkivverket) has a Digitalarkivet containing census and parish registers and that this vast digital set of primary sources is free to everyone.
 I also found a tutorial that helps you navigate the records.
 Marvelous!